You will demonstrate how to harden your pal-tracker application

 You can see the entire list of Tanzu Application Service manifest attributes.

-Push your pal-tracker
+Push your pal-tracker application.

 cf push